by Dr J Floor Anthoni (2005)

 Sargocentron spiniferum, long-jawed sabre squirrelfish (ta gutuloa

 - ta).
-Large (45cm) with yellowish fins and long cheek spine.
+Large (45cm) with yellowish fins and long cheek spine below gill

 Neoniphon argenteus, clearfin sliver squirrel fish.
 A small (19cm)